sarthaksarm/Packet_Capture_CISCO/README.md

 # Packet_Capture_CISCO

 This project is a Packet Capture Analyzer.
-Depending upon the values of fields, captured packet have, it generates the output as HTML file with the plot of graph for Time vs Packet Length field.
-It uses tshark, the command line version of wireshark as well.
+Depending upon the values of fields, captured packet have, it generates the output as HTML file with the plot of graph for Number vs Packet Length field.
+It has also tshark, the command line version of wireshark, while development.

 <h3>COMPILING AND RUN</h3>
 1. Install wireshark wireshark software from https://www.wireshark.org/download.html <Br>